seanpue/ghalib-concordance/README.md

 professional coders, so suggestions for best practices are always welcome (e.g.
 ‘use collections’).

+##Current Status

+We are proofreading the lemma forms along with the tokens in transliteration, Urdu, and devanagari forms.
+During the first round of proofing, we are checking the file `hiur-lemmas-by-size-proofme.md` in output and noting any errors.
+This is the stage 1 part of the process.
+We produce a web/print version of the concordance that will supply the complete representative verses and also link out to fp7's page.

+During the next phase, we will markup the text of the poems with the corresponding lemma form for greater accuracy.
+We will expand to multi-token lemmas, e.g. compound verbs, and add part-of-speech markings.

 ##Overview of Code

-The main program here is in the iPython Notebook `generate_urdu.ipynb`.
-It reads the text from `input/verses.csv`.  creates Urdu-(....-ur.html) and devanagari-script (....-hi.html) statistics file output based on earlier transliteration-only versions in `output/statistics`.
-(Devanagari is still rather messy)
+The main program here is in the iPython Notebook `generator.ipynb`.
+It reads the text from `input/verses.csv.` The notebook `generate_urdu.csv` creates Urdu-(....-ur.html) and devanagari-script (....-hi.html) statistics file output based on earlier transliteration-only versions in `output/statistics`.
+(Devanagari is still rather messy).
-* izafat-freq.csv ––> izafat-freq-ur.csv

 ##Description of Files
 * `README.md`:  this file